 The program focuses on the understanding of the depth of muscle memory to develop the dancer’s core strength, stability and create a greater understanding of weight placement and body alignment needed for all styles of dance.

-Jazz dance took on a metamorphosis during the 1950s with innovators such as Katherine Dunham, Jake Cole and Bob Fosse.
+Thanks to 1950s innovators such as Katherine Dunham, Jake Cole and Bob Fosse, jazz is now a popular dance style.

 In the academic world, what today is meant for’Jazz’ is basically a modern style that combines ballet technique, useful for jumps, leaps and pirouettes with elements of modern and contemporary dance.
 It is mainly characterised by body alignment, with the addition of contractions and tilts, it also includes percussive movement and fluid movement in a juxtaposition.